michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-12-31-tax-check-list.md

 If you qualify for the exclusion, and the capital gain is clearly within the limit, then you do not need to submit the list of improvements and expenses related to the sale.

+### HSA.

+If you have HSA (Health Savings Account), please provide:

+- Is it a "self-only" plan (insurance only covers yourself) or a family plan? i.e. does the insurance cover only yourself or a family member as well?
+- [1099-SA](https://www.irs.gov/pub/irs-pdf/f1099sa.pdf) or the amount spent from HSA.
+Zero is also a meaningful number.
+- All the spending from the HSA was used for medical purposes and not reimbursed.
+- The amount you contributed yourself by depositing a check or making a bank transfer.
+The contribution via payroll is already excluded from taxable income in W-2.
+- [5498-SA](https://www.irs.gov/pub/irs-pdf/f5498sa.pdf) if you have it (optional).
+- [CA and NJ] They tax HSA investment earnings.
+Your HSA provider does NOT issue a 1099 for these amounts, so you must provide them from your year-end HSA statement.
+Please upload a separate file named "HSA_earnings_state_taxable" containing the following information:
+  - Total interest earned in year:
+  - Total dividends received (including reinvested):
+  - Total realized capital gains or losses (from selling investments, use negative number for losses):

 ### Homeowner and Itemizing Items